How To Find NDIS Participants & Market Your Provider Services

 So how do you sift through all the noise?

 There’s no doubt that marketing your services in this competitive landscape can be challenging, so it’s important to follow a few rules if you want to get more clients.
-That is why we created this guide on how to get NDIS clients.

 According to the NDIA: